axelarnetwork/axelar-contract-deployments/evm/README.md

 Change the `-s SALT` to derive a new address.

+### Decode Multicall

+To decode multicall data:

+1. Create a variable in the `.env` file named `MULTICALL_DATA`
+2. Set this variable equal to the multicall data that needs to be decoded:
+    Example: `MULTICALL_DATA=0x00000000000000000000...`
+3. Run the command below in the terminal:
+    ```bash
+    node evm/its.js --action decodeMulticall -e testnet -n ethereum -y
+    ```
+4. The resulting decoded function calls and arguments will be printed to the console.
+    Example output for multicall data with `deployInterchainToken` and `interchainTransfer` calls:
+    ```Decoded multicall data:
+      Function: deployInterchainToken
+      Args:
+      0x79d4bf58fff996a2ffaca4809382c4ddb24b53d6def5712c141e97a010f68178
+      Chain A
+      Token A
+      TKA
+      18
+      0x1234
+      90,
+      Function: interchainTransfer
+      Args:
+      0x848f254a0b936a6b704ad1dad4a2867638db919eb10e5354cf526cccbd9fbc24
+      Chain B
+      0x1234567890
+      100
+      0x00000001
+      90
+    ```
+    Note: If any encoded functions are not recogized they will be printed to the console as unrecognized:
+    ```
+    Function: Unrecognized function call
+    ```

 ## InterchainGovernance

 To update the min deposit on Axelar with a param change proposal, you can generate the proposal via